 In addition, our tests showed that the campaigns can be more than twice as effective as cleaning only.
 A site that has only been cleaned will return to a normal rate of littering after around 18 weeks.
 Given the considerable expense of cleaning, this has important implications for local authorities and other land owners.

 We are now delivering the gum littering prevention programme of the Chewing Gum Taskforce.
 This will see £10m invested over 5 years by Mars Wrigley and other gum producers in a programme of street cleansing grants for Local Authorities (managed by Keep Britain Tidy) and the deployment of our behaviour change interventions.
-The grant fund launches May 2022.
+The grant fund launched in May 2022, with the second year now underway.

 This work has been published in the Keep Britain Tidy Journal of Litter and Environmental Quality.